Faniry1015/SAYNA-UXUI-REVOLUTION/README.md

 Project carried out as part of the design module evaluation with SAYNA

 <h2>Objective</h2>
-To conduct a UX/UI audit on the features of a website of my choice and to provide recommendations for improvement.
+To conduct a UX audit on the features of a website of my choice and to provide recommendations for improvement.

 <h2>Selected Website</h2>